Ashley, Bradley, Chicot, Desha, Drew County Arkansas assistance programs.

 All of these counties are located in the southeastern section of Arkansas.
-Find non-profits and charities that can provide help for rent, bills, and more.
-Work with counselors and well trained professionals who can provide you resources to make it through a difficult period.
+Find non-profits as well as charities that can provide help for rent, utility or water bills, free groceries or medical care, and more.
+Work with counselors and well trained professionals who can provide you financial assistance as well as case management to make it through a difficult period.
+They also offer free foreclosure counseling as well as mortgage help, cash loans for paying rent, security deposit help and much more.

 Salvation Army of Crossett and Ashley County is one of the leading resources in the area.
 Stop by or call to get information or access to how to get assistance with utilities.
 A food bank/pantry is also available on site, as well as a thrift store for clothing and household items.
 Also offers assistance with rent to people those Southeast Arkansas families who are facing with an eviction or who are at risk of becoming homeless.
 (870) 364-3731.